oatmealandcoffee/CSCI15P4/readme.md

 # Description
 <!-- 2-3+ sentences -->
-This is the Laravel Chess Server, a simple server designed to allow users to play chess with each other across the Internet.
+This project is a simple server designed to allow users to play chess with each other across the Internet.
 Features include:
 * Play against others or yourself
 * Curate a common collection of opening positions
 * Start a new game with an opening position
+* Simple user administration for the admin account

 # Demo information
 <!-- If you attend your section to do an in-person demo, make a note of this.
 If you opt to do the Jing screencast demo, include the link here .-->
-Will likely do an in-person demo
+Will do an in-person demo

 # Test Requirements and Details
 <!-- Any details the instructor or TA needs to know, for example, test credentials. -->

 ## Access
-LCS comes with three basic credentials (passwords are the account name before the '@' twice in a row; foo@regan15.pw => foofoo)
+LCS comes with some credentials (passwords are the account name before the '@' twice in a row; foo@regan15.pw => foofoo)
 * admin@regan15.pw (required for deleting user accounts)
 * alice@regan15.pw
 * bob@regan15.pw
+* charlie@regan15.pw

 New accounts must have 6 character passwords.